BinarySandia04/dragonroll/README.md

 ./start-dev.sh
 ```

-if you want to start the development environment
+if you want to start the development environments